 - Both medicines come in pill form.
 You start with a low dose and gradually increase up to the full dose.

-- It takes about a week for these medicines to work, so you need to start them before you actually quit smoking.
+- It takes about a week for these medicines to work, so you need to start them before you actually quit smoking or vaping.

 - Each of these medicines may interact differently with other medicines you’re taking.
 Make sure your doctor and pharmacist have a complete list of all your medications, including over-the-counter drugs, supplements and herbal medicines.